-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
-Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.- A CEI data setmay beis rendered obsolete before the end of its curve fit interval.
-When it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.
-IS:
+The Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
+Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.- A CEI data set may beis rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.

-The start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
+Except for the first CEI data set of a new CEI data sequence propagation, the start of the transmission interval for each CEI data set corresponds to the beginning of the curve fit interval for the CEI data set.
 Each CEI data set remains valid for the duration of its transmission interval, and nominally also remains valid for the duration of its curve fit interval.
 A CEI data set is rendered obsolete before the end of its curve fit interval when it is superseded by the SV cutting over to the first CEI data set of a new CEI data sequence propagation.